-- (1) An approved subdivision lapses after the applicable period from the date that the approval comes into operation if the requirements contemplated in section 21(1)(a) to (d) have not been met within that period. - (2) If an applicant complies with section 21(1)(b) and (c) only in respect of a part of the land reflected on the general plan contemplated in section 21(1)(a), the applicant must withdraw the general plan and submit a new general plan to the Surveyor-General. - (3) If an approval of a subdivision or part thereof lapses in terms of subsection (1)(a) the Municipality must- - (i) amend the zoning map and, where applicable, the register accordingly; and - (ii) notify the Surveyor-General accordingly; and - (b) the Surveyor-General must endorse the records of the Surveyor-General's office to reflect the notification that the subdivision has lapsed.
+- (1) An approved subdivision lapses after the applicable period from the date that the approval comes into operation if the requirements contemplated in section 21(1)(a) to (d) have not been met within that period. - (2) If an applicant complies with section $\underline{21(1)(b)}$ and $\underline{(c)}$ only in respect of a part of the land reflected on the general plan contemplated in section $\underline{21(1)(a)}$, the applicant must withdraw the general plan and submit a new general plan to the Surveyor-General for that part of the land. - (3) If an approval of a subdivision or part thereof lapses in terms of subsection (1)- - (a) the Municipality must- - (i) amend the zoning map and, where applicable, the register accordingly; and - (ii) notify the Surveyor-General accordingly; and - (b) the Surveyor-General must endorse the records of the Surveyor-General's office to reflect the notification that the subdivision has lapsed.